 Fortunately, there are two other components of the process, both of which can be inhibited with little to no ill effects: 5-alpha-reductase and DHT.

-Below, you’ll find a list of DHT blockers.
+Below, you’ll find a list of dihydrotestosterone blockers.
 This is a bit of a misnomer, as some of the ingredients block DHT, while others inhibit the activities of 5-alpha-reductase, thereby preventing the production of DHT to begin with.

 However, all of the listed ingredients are a beneficial addition to your hair loss treatment routine, and I recommend you experiment with them to find the one that works best for you.